gitpod-io/optimus/README.md

 #### Docker

-Note: WIP

 Docker would come handy in case you want something that JustWorks™️.

-Run the following commands:
+**Preparing the config:**

 ```bash
 # Get the sample config